 Mark became a prison tutor, helping over 100 inmates obtain their GED.
 He helped countless other inmates effectively deal with personal, legal, business and family issues.

 While incarcerated, Mark memorialized his prison experiences by keeping and writing a journal.
 His 650 page work documents prison life in raw, uncensored terms.
 Interspersed throughout his journal are several chilling short stories that capture the tenuous relationships formed in prison.
 Most importantly, Mark's work reveals how he rose above the turmoil of prison society to reform and rehabilitate himself and simultaneously improve the lives of his fellow inmates.
-The edited version of his journal and short stories will be published in the near future.
+The edited version of his journal and short stories are detailed in his first published book, "Greed.
+Survival.
+Redemption.
+How Dying in Prison Saved My Life."

 Mark is happily married and the proud father of two sons and an even prouder grandfather of two grandchildren.